B2B Buyer Journey Glossary

 partner Evaluation

-partner evaluation encompasses final partner selection, engagement negotiation, and purchase approval processes.
-This demand state involves legal review, security assessments, reference calls, and executive sign-off across multiple stakeholders with different approval requirements and risk tolerance levels.
+partner evaluation encompasses final partner selection, engagement negotiation, and purchase approval.
+This demand state pulls in legal review, security assessments, reference calls, executive sign-off, and at least two stakeholders who have strong opinions and limited calendar availability.
 The Starr Conspiracy's analysis shows this phase averages 4-8 months for enterprise software purchases.

 Related terms: